Bloodhound Grooming Guide

 Bloodhounds have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Bloodhound's coat healthy and help you bond with your dog.

-With a typical weight of 80-110 lbs and lifespan of 10-12 yrs, the Bloodhound requires thoughtful care tailored to their specific breed characteristics.
-The Bloodhound occupies a unique position among large breeds, weighing 80-110 lbs and carrying a temperament shaped by the hound group's heritage.
+At 80-110 lbs and a 10-12 yrs lifespan, the Bloodhound is a breed whose temperament and health considerations each warrant focused attention, not default assumptions.
+The Bloodhound stands out among large breeds, weighing 80-110 lbs and carrying a temperament shaped by the hound group's heritage.

 Genetic Health Considerations: The Bloodhound breed has documented susceptibility to bloat, hip dysplasia, ear infections.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.